 Hayfever season normally runs from late March until September, but this can vary according to weather conditions and in different parts of the UK.

-When you experience symptoms will depend on which type of pollen allergies you have6.
+When you experience symptoms will depend on which type of pollen allergies you have.
 The tree pollen season starts first, affecting around one in four hayfever sufferers.
 After that is grass pollen season – the most common cause of hayfever symptoms – which runs from late spring to early summer.
 The final type of pollen, weed pollen, can be released throughout the hayfever season.

 And the bad news is that – due to the impact of climate change – the hayfever season could soon last even longer and be subject to larger concentrations of pollen.
 Pollen itself could even become more potent.